subnoticus/ShadowPlay-Like-OBS/README.md

 # ShadowPlay-Like-OBS
-Simple script to make OBS Studio function like ShadowPlay for Linux.
-Not only that, but a simple guide on how to make OBS function like ShadowPlay.
+Simple script and guide to make OBS Studio function like ShadowPlay for Linux.

 (I didn't know anywhere else to upload this)